Europa League group stage draw: Brighton handed Ajax test, Liverpool vs LASK | West Ham paired with Olympiacos

 Rangers, who dropped into the Europa League after suffering a Champions League play-off defeat to PSV Eindhoven earlier this week, will take on Real Betis from Spain.

-It means another trip to Seville for the Light Blues, where they lost the 2022 Europa League final to Eintracht Frankfurt.
+It means another trip to Seville for the Glasgow club, where they lost the 2022 Europa League final to Eintracht Frankfurt.

 Also paired with Rangers are Sparta Prague of the Czech Republic and Cypriot champions Aris Limassol.